-- 1. Declares that ICAO is conscious of and will continue to take into account the adverse environmental impacts that may be related to civil aviation activity and its responsibility and that of its Contracting States to achieve maximum compatibility between the safe and orderly development of civil aviation and the quality of the environment; - 2.
-Requests the Council to continue to pursue all civil aviation matters related to the environment and also maintain the initiative in developing policy guidance on these matters, and not leave such initiatives to other organizations; - 3.
-Invites States to continue their active support for ICAO's environment-related activities on all appropriate occasions;
+- 1. Declares that ICAO is conscious of and will continue to take into account the adverse environmental impacts that may be related to civil aviation activity and its responsibility and that of its Contracting States to achieve maximum compatibility between the safe and orderly development of civil aviation and the quality of the environment.
+In carrying out its responsibilities ICAO will strive to: - a) limit or reduce the number of people affected by significant aircraft noise; - b) limit or reduce the impact of aviation emissions on local air quality; and - c) limit or reduce the impact of aviation greenhouse gas emissions on the global climate;